Guide to Purchasing Prints

 What options do I have when purchasing a print from bobcphotography.com?

-We offer two sets of options with each purchased print: borderless vs. a white border and three surface finish options, including Clear Gloss, P99 Matte and TruLife antiglare.
-Clear Gloss is our standard finish.
+We offer two sets of options with each purchased print: borderless vs. a white border and three surface finish options.
+Please see the details below.

 Which surface option should I choose?

-This is really a question about how your print will be lit.
+The question of which surface option to choose is in large part a question about how your print will be lit.
 If the print will be displayed in a place where the lighting can be completely controlled, i.e. where unwanted reflections can be fully eliminated, we recommend the Clear Gloss finish.
 The Clear Gloss finish offers stunning viewing clarity, yet it’s also our most affordable surface finish option.
 The only disadvantage of the Clear Gloss finish is that it does show reflections if lighting isn’t well-controlled.

 If your print will be displayed in an environment where lighting isn’t well-controlled, we recommend the P99 Matte (non-glare) finish.
 The P99 finish still provides superb image clarity with acrylic prints - especially prints that are made with the Lumachrome process.
 (All of our prints are Lumachrome.)